pteich/h5web-es6-boilerplate/README.md

 * `gulp serve` - starts Browsersync and serves your app for testing in different browsers (default: http://localhost:3000, Browsersync-UI at http://localhost:3001), after changes on SCSS files and JS files in `src` or HTML files in `public` the page is automatically refreshed
 * `gulp styles` - compiles your SASS files and copies the result CSS file to `public/css`
 * `gulp scripts` - transpiles your ES6 scriptfiles in `src/js`, creates a package with all imported files as `app.js` in `public/js`

+Add `--production` to any gulp task to activate production mode.
+In production mode all code will be minified and no sourcemaps are written.

 ## Add Modules and Libraries